spitzlbergerj/MMM-Currentweather-MQTT/README.md

 		showFeelsLike: false,
 		useBeaufort: false,
 		useKMPHwind: true,
 		logging: true,
 		useWildcards: false,
 		mqttServers: [
 			{
-                address: '192.168.178.101',  // Server address or IP address
+				address: 'xxx.xxx.xxx.xxx',  // Server address or IP address
 				port: '1883',                // Port number if other than default
-				subscriptions: [
+				subscriptions: [             // for now, all seven values must be
+				                             // specified in the config,
+							     // even if they are not delivered and not displayed.
 					{
 						topic: 'wetter/act-temp', // Topic to look for
-						label: 'Temperatur',       // Displayed in front of value
 						suffix: '°C',             // Displayed after the value
 						decimals: 0,              // Round numbers to this number of decimals
-						sortOrder: 10,             // Can be used to sort entries in the same table
+						sortOrder: 10,            // sortOrder 10 has to contain the temperature
-						maxAgeSeconds: 600,        // Reduce intensity if value is older },
+						maxAgeSeconds: 18000,     // take Openweather value if older than 5 hours },
 					{
 						topic: 'wetter/act-hum',
-						label: 'Luftfeuchtigkeit',
 						suffix: '%',
 						decimals: 0,
-						sortOrder: 20,
+						sortOrder: 20,            // sortOrder 210 has to contain the humidity
-						maxAgeSeconds: 600
+						maxAgeSeconds: 18000,
 					},
 					{
 						topic: 'wetter/act-illum',
-						label: 'Helligkeit',
-						sortOrder: 30,
+						sortOrder: 30,            // sortOrder 30 has to contain the illumination
-						maxAgeSeconds: 600
+						maxAgeSeconds: 18000,
 					},
 					{
 						topic: 'wetter/act-wind-speed',
-						label: 'Windgeschwindigkeit',
 						suffix: 'km/h',
 						decimals: 0,
-						sortOrder: 40,
+						sortOrder: 40,            // sortOrder 40 has to contain the wind speed
-						maxAgeSeconds: 600
+						maxAgeSeconds: 18000,
 					},
 					{
 						topic: 'wetter/act-wind-dir',
-						label: 'Windrichtung',
 						suffix: '°',
 						decimals: 0,
-						sortOrder: 50,
+						sortOrder: 50,            // sortOrder 50 has to contain the wind direction
-						maxAgeSeconds: 600
+						maxAgeSeconds: 18000,
 					},
 					{
 						topic: 'wetter/raining',
-						label: 'Regnet es?',
 						suffix: '',
 						decimals: 0,
-						sortOrder: 60,
+						sortOrder: 60,            // sortOrder 60 has to contain the boolean if its just raining
-						maxAgeSeconds: 600,
+						maxAgeSeconds: 18000,
 						conversions: [
 							{ from: "true", to: "ja" },
 							{ from: "false", to: "nein" }